-Communities across America are divided over politics, culture, identity, and the overall direction of the country.
+Communities across America are divided over politics, culture, identity, and the direction of the country.
 Are religious congregations any different?
 How do religious leaders today navigate deeply divisive issues — like the Middle East, gay marriage, abortion, the immigration crisis — in their own communities?
-We examine the role religious leaders play in such partisan times.
+We will look at the intersection of faith and politics and ask religious leaders their views on engaging in social activism.
+We’ll examine the role religious leaders play in such partisan times.

 Thursday, January 30, 2020 at 7:30pm

 May 6: Polarization & Divide: Navigating the News